Luke Travers

-Luke Jacob Travers (born 3 September 2001) is an Australian professional basketball player for the Cleveland Cavaliers of the National Basketball Association (NBA), on a two-way contract with the Cleveland Charge of the NBA G League.
+Luke Jacob Travers (born 3 September 2001) is an Australian professional basketball player for Melbourne United of the National Basketball League (NBL).
 After playing for the Rockingham Flames in the State Basketball League (SBL), Travers opted to forgo college basketball in the United States to begin his professional career in Australia.
-He made his debut for the Perth Wildcats in the National Basketball League (NBL) in 2019 and went on to be selected by the Cleveland Cavaliers with the 56th overall pick in the 2022 NBA draft.
-He joined Melbourne United in 2023 and then joined the Cavaliers in 2024.
+He made his debut for the Perth Wildcats in the NBL in 2019 and went on to be selected by the Cleveland Cavaliers with the 56th overall pick in the 2022 NBA draft.
+After a season with Melbourne United in 2023–24, he joined the Cavaliers in 2024 on a two-way contract with the Cleveland Charge of the NBA G League, where he spent two seasons.
+In 2026, he re-joined Melbourne United.

 Early life and career

-Travers was born in the Perth southern suburb of Rockingham.
-He attended Port Kennedy Primary School and Willetton Senior High School.
-He played basketball for the Rockingham Flames as a junior and was childhood friends with AFL player Luke Jackson.
+Travers was born in Perth, Western Australia, in the suburb of Rockingham.
+After finishing at Port Kennedy Primary School, he enrolled at Willetton Senior High School to take advantage of the basketball program.
+He played at the Australian Schools Championships in 2017 and 2018.
+Travers was childhood friends with AFL player Luke Jackson, with the pair both playing for the basketball team at Willetton Senior High School.